wp-plugins/royal-bangla-keyboard/readme.txt

 Type bangla without using any 3rd party tool or keyboard in your back-end (post, widget) & your visitors (front-end).
 Default keyboard layout is Unijoy, you can also switch Avro & English.
-Bangla keyboard option will get for input["text"] & textarea.
+Bangla keyboard option will get for input["text"],input["search"]  & textarea.

 == Installation ==